PacketSurf/ZSpotifyGUI/README.md

 ### Will my account get banned if I use this tool?

-Currently no user has reported their account getting banned after using ZSpotify.
+~~Currently no user has reported their account getting banned after using ZSpotify.~~ **There have been 2-3 reports from users who received account bans from Spotify for using this tool**.
-This isn't to say _you_ won't get banned as it is technically against Spotify's TOS.
+We are working on making it less likely for your account to get banned, please be patient.
 **Use ZSpotify at your own risk**, the developers of ZSpotify are not responsible if your account gets banned.

 ### What do I do if I see "Your session has been terminated"?